dbohdan/hicolor/README.md

 Install [MSYS2](https://www.msys2.org/).
-Run the following commands in the MSYS2 mingw32 shell to build an x86 executable for Windows.
+Run the following commands in the MSYS2 mingw32 shell in a clone of the HiColor repository.
+This will build an x86 executable for Windows.

 ```sh
 pacman -Syuu make mingw-w64-i686-gcc mingw-w64-i686-libpng mingw-w64-i686-pkgconf mingw-w64-i686-zlib tcl